Fact-checked by the ZeroinDaily editorial team

 Output Format Differences

 Loom outputs an MP4-backed video hosted on its platform.
-Viewers must watch the full clip to absorb the content.
-Scribe outputs a shareable URL, embeddable HTML, or exportable PDF — each step is numbered, titled, and illustrated with a screenshot.
+Viewers must watch the full clip to absorb the content, there is no way to scan to the relevant step the way you can with a numbered written guide.
+Scribe outputs a shareable URL, embeddable HTML, or exportable PDF, each step is numbered, titled, and illustrated with a screenshot.
 Searchability and scannability strongly favor Scribe for reference documentation.

-Key Takeaway: Scribe auto-generates a complete written SOP in under 2 minutes by recording your actions, while Loom requires manual recording and editing.
-For reusable process docs, Scribe’s capture method is measurably faster for most small business owners.
+Worth noting: Scribe auto-generates a complete written SOP in under 2 minutes by recording your actions, while Loom requires manual recording and editing.
+For reusable process docs, Scribe’s capture method is measurably faster for most small business owners, but Loom retains an edge for processes where motion or visual context is essential.

 Which Tool Is Faster for Small Business SOPs?